MakeSchool-Tutorials/Makestagram-Swift/P11-Fetching-Data-from-Parse/content.md

 We have done our due diligence - the Table View is set  up!
 Now we can take a look at how we can fetch data from Parse and display it in this Table View.

 #Basics of Quering in Parse

+To retrieve data from Parse we use the `PFQuery` class.
+A _query_ is a set of requirements that we can define - Parse will then provide all objects that fulfill these requirements.

+We start defining a query by choosing what the class of the query result should be.

+If we want to create a query that returns `Posts`, we initialize the `PFQuery` like this:

+    let postsQuery = PFQuery(className: "Post")

+Or, since we have set up a custom class for `Post`, like this:

+    let postsQuery = Post.query()

+Now the query knows which type of class to return!

+The second step is defining the criteria that all `Post` objects need to match in order to be included in the query result.

+If we, for example, want to retrieve all of the posts created by the current user, we can add the requirement as follows:

+    postsQuery.whereKey("user", equalTo: PFUser.currentUser()!)

+Parse provides many variations of the `whereKey...` method that allow you to compare values in many different ways.
+In the example above we are checking whether the user stored in the _"user"_ column matches the user that is currently logged in.

+Once you have set up a query with all the constraints you need, you can start fetching the data:

+    query.findObjectsInBackgroundWithBlock {(result: [AnyObject]?, error: NSError?) -> Void in
+      // ...
+    }

+These are the absolute basics of querying data in Parse.
+We will see some more advanced options when implementing the query for out timeline.

 #Building the Timeline Query